-At a young age I was introduced to the wonder of painting as I spent hours "reading" framed reproductions of paintings by Toulouse Lautrec, Degas, Diego Rivera, Raphael Soyer, Brueghel, Picasso, Van Gogh, an American named Sterne and others that my mother hung on the walls of the apartment in Brooklyn where we lived.
+At a young age I was introduced to this mystery by "reading" framed reproductions of paintings by Toulouse Lautrec, Degas, Diego Rivera, Raphael Soyer, Brueghel, Picasso, Van Gogh, Millard Sheets, Maurice Sterne and others that my mother hung on the walls of the apartment

 The first artists' studios I visited were those of my teachers at School of Visual Arts (NYC) where I earned my BFA.
-Years later I received a MA in liberal studies at SUNY Empire State College (NYC) where I have been an adjunct mentor.
+These places of wonder where people made things had a hold on me, a feeling that continues with every studio I have or visit.